NewPaymentInnovation/WooCommerce-NPI/README.md

 You will then need to select an integration type to use.

 The module will also need to be enabled so it appears as a payment option on the checkout.

+For gateway based Apple Pay setup, change gateway_validation_available in the config to true.